RGBD 3D Scanner And AR For Eyebrow Design

 • Detect face distance and face measurement

-• Matching 3D scanned model on live point cloud data ( 3D AR Fusion)
+• Matching a 3D scanned model on live point cloud data ( 3D AR Fusion)

 • Detect face main landmark points in 3d real-time point cloud space